slgrobotics/robots_bringup/Docs/Create1/README.md

 'gyro_scale': 1.19,
 'distance_scale': 1.02
 ```
 "Cargo Bay Analog Signal", as read by *Create 1 base* on DB25 pin 4, connected in our case to gyro, is expected to be 512 when the robot is stationary.
 If it differs (say, 202 when robot doesn't move) - gyro_offset compensates for that (say, 512-202=310).
-Adjust it accordingly.
+Adjust it accordingly using a helper program: ```cd ~/launch; python3 roomba.py```.

+Now you need to bring up Rviz2 to see odometry vector.
+The best way is to follow "On the Desktop" section above.

 The turn rate scale, as reported by gyro, usually needs adjustment.
-You need to drive the robot forward a couple meters and watch the odom point in Rviz to stay at the launch point.
-Then turn the robot (using teleop) and watch the *odom* point move.
-Adjust the gyro_scale for minimal odom displacement during rotations.
+Drive the robot using joystick - turn it 360 degrees and see if the Odometry vector (showing *diff_cont/odom*) is lagging behind or gaining over the robot's orientation.
+Adjust 'gyro_scale' to have them match.

 The *distance_scale* can be adjusted so that *diff_cont/odom* **pose** reports proper distance when robot is driven forward or backward.

+As a final test, you need to drive the robot forward a couple meters and watch the odom point in Rviz to stay at the launch point.
+Then turn the robot and watch the *odom* point move.
+You should strive for minimal odom displacement during straight runs and rotations.

 Once the parameters are adjusted, your robot will be able to map the area, and the _odom_ point will not move dramatically when the robot drives and turns in any direction.